gzalo/gzalo.com/content/projects/physics-engine.en.md

 date: "2010-01-01"
 ---

-This is a small physics engine created in 2010, based on the "Advanced Character Physics" paper by Jakobsen.
+This is a small physics engine created in 2010, based on the *Advanced Character Physics* paper by Jakobsen.

-Left click: add a ball.
-Right click: drag a ball using a spring link.
+Left-click adds a ball.
+Right-click lets you drag a ball using a spring link.

 {{< rawhtml >}}
 <iframe src="/inc/spe/index.html" style="width:100%;height:500px;"></iframe>